- Participation fees (per sport/activity)

 - Additional supplies for co-curricular activities

-- Lost USD 497 property (library books, textbooks, uniforms, technology equipment, etc.)
+- Lost USD 497 property (library books, textbooks, uniforms, iPads, MacBooks, charging accessories, etc.)

 - Yearbooks (if purchased)

-- Activity Ticket (assessed for students in KSHSAA sponsored sports and co-curricular activities, as well as for students who request an activity ticket).
+- Activity Tickets (required for students in KSHSAA sponsored sports and co-curricular activities, as well as for students who request an activity ticket at the high schools).
 More information on Activity Tickets can be found here.

 Course Fees, select courses only: